ErpNetDocs/webclient/introduction/my-apps/calendar.md

 Why smart?
 Because it doesn't just scale to the size of your screen, but it takes into account how you really could use it, according the size of your screen.

-If your screen does not show a large area (e.g., your mobile), then the so-called responsiveness comes.
+If your screen doesn't show a large area (e.g., your mobile), then the so-called responsiveness comes.

 ![My apps - Responsiveness](./pictures/my-apps-calendar-responsive-1.png "My apps - Responsiveness")

 That's the monthly view on a mobile.
-Yes, it's not just scaled, it's different to fit your needs.
+Yes, it's not just scaled, it's a different layout to fit your needs.
 The activities are shown as "dots" and now you have agenda.
 Click (more specifically "touch") on a day and the agenda will show your activities as a list.

 ![My apps - Responsiveness](./pictures/my-apps-calendar-responsive-2.png "My apps - Responsiveness")